OpenCouncilData/ocd-standards/README.md

  To allow datasets from different councils to be easily joined up into something bigger, to support research, app development, knowledge exchange between councils, and use by the public.

-[The Open Council Data Map](https://stevage.cartodb.com/viz/43494ef2-61f3-11e5-a667-0e4fddd5de28/map) shows the number of datasets (whether conforming to these standards or not) published by each council around Australia (except South Australia).
+[The Open Council Data Map](https://stevage.cartodb.com/viz/43494ef2-61f3-11e5-a667-0e4fddd5de28/map) shows the number of datasets (whether conforming to these standards or not) published by each council around Australia on data.gov.au, data.sa.gov.au, or several Socrata sites.
 It is updated hourly, but does not automatically detect councils publishing their first dataset.

 <iframe width='100%' height='480' frameborder='0'